apache/accumulo-website/tour/authorizations.md

 ---
 title: Authorizations
 ---
-An Authorization is an authority granted to a User that allows them to read certain data.
-A column in Accumulo can have a visibility attached to it, limiting access to the data of that column.
-Only users who have an authorization equal to the visibility will be able to read the data in that column.
+Authorizations are a set of Strings that enable a user to read protected data.
+A column visibility is a boolean expression that is evaluated using the authorizations provided by a scanner.
+If it evaluates to true, then the data is visible.

+For example:
+* Bob has authorizations = { IT, User }
+* Tina has authorizations = { Admin, IT, User }
+* Row1:A:B has Visibility = { Admin && IT && User }
+* Bob will not see Row1:A:B
+* Tina will see Row1:A:B

 We now want to secure our secret identities of the heroes so that only users with the proper authorizations can read their names.